 "I like to win," Hutch told players his first day at Crosley Field (as quoted by pitcher and author-on-the-side Jim Brosnan).
 "That's the only way to play this game.
 To win.
 We're all like that. ...
 Some people say you've been playing a little too conservative, that you don't bump heads enough on the field.
 All I got to say to that is if somebody bumps your head, the only thing to do is bump back.
 Now, I'm not going to say to you pitchers that you should knock somebody down just because they're takin' a shot at you.
 I can't say that, and I won't say that.
 But I don't care if you brush a hitter back once in a while.
 Just to let 'em know you're out there. ...
 I'm glad to be up here with you.
 We're going to start winning.
 We might as well start tonight."

 When they truly started winning was in 1961.
 No one had pegged them as contenders, but Hutch achieved "my biggest thrill in baseball, so far" by leading the Reds to a 93-61 season and the NL flag.
+The club was led on the field by great seasons from center fielder Vada Pinson (.343) and right fielder Frank Robinson, the league MVP.
 The night of the clincher, more than 30,000 people mobbed Cincinnati's Fountain Square as an ebullient Hutch stepped off the team bus, hoisted the arm of General Manager Bill DeWitt, and joined a players' party at the nearby Netherland Hilton.
 Once again, he was named NL Manager of the Year.

 The celebration was short-lived, though, as in the World Series the Reds ran into one of the best-ever Yankee teams, sparked by the Maris/Mantle home-run derby that resulted in the asterisked breaking of Babe Ruth's season record.
 Cincinnati dropped the tilt 4-1, but Hutch nevertheless strode to the Yankee dressing room to congratulate winning skipper Ralph Houk.
 The AP photo of the encounter, which ran in hundreds of newspapers the next morning, said it all -- Houk giddy with laughter, and Hutch in equal parts grin and grimace.
 Given his mental makeup, Hutch's expression was as brave as humanly possible.